odiditracy/odiditracy/README.md

 *   🌍  I'm based in Lagos, Nigeria.
 *   🖥️  See my portfolio at [Repository](http://https://github.com/odiditracy?tab=repositories)
+*   🖥️  Here is a copy of my [CV/Resume](https://drive.google.com/file/d/1OjYWcBsdcATfjJo71kPriw_uyAywtepT/view?usp=sharing)
 *   ✉️  You can contact me at [Tracyodidi@gmail.com](mailto:Tracyodidi@gmail.com)
-*   🧠  I'm learning Data Science for Insurance (InsurTech)
+*   🧠  I'm learning Data Science for Insurance (InsurTech) and my portfolio would be focused on insurtech projects
 *   🤝  I'm open to collaborating on projects in insurance and financial tech.
 *   ⚡  I think Earth Wind & Fire + Queens are the best music band to every do it.
-BTS are my latest obsession by the way### Skills<p align="left">
+BTS are my latest obsession by the way

 ### Skills